-Net cash used in investing activities was \$1.6 million in fiscal year 2010 compared to cash provided by investing activities of \$0.4 million in fiscal year 2009.
-Net purchases of investments were \$0.7 million.
-Capital expenditures were \$1.3 million for the fiscal year ended 2010.
-Depreciation expense was \$3.0 million and \$3.7 million for the fiscal years ended June 30, 2010 and 2009, respectively.
-The Company expects that capital expenditures will be approximately \$4.0 million in fiscal year 2011.
+Net cash used in investing activities was \$2.7 million in fiscal year 2011 compared to cash used by investing activities of \$1.6 million in fiscal year 2010.
+Net purchases of investments were \$0.3 million.
+Capital expenditures were \$2.6 million during fiscal year 2011.

-Net cash used in financing activities was \$11.0 million in fiscal year 2010 compared to \$18.8 million in fiscal year 2009.
-Cash from operating activities was used to reduce borrowings by \$10.0 million and pay dividends of \$1.3 million.
+Net cash used in financing activities was \$1.5 million in fiscal year 2011, primarily for the payment of dividends of \$1.8 million, compared to \$11.0 million in fiscal year 2010.
+For fiscal year 2010, the cash was used primarily to reduce borrowings by \$10.0 million and pay dividends of \$1.3 million.

-Management believes that the Company has adequate cash and credit arrangements to meet its operating and capital requirements for fiscal year 2011.
+The Company expects that capital expenditures will be approximately \$15.0 million in fiscal year 2012.
+The Company plans to invest approximately \$12 million to construct, furnish and equip a corporate office building in Dubuque, Iowa, and the balance of the expenditures on delivery and manufacturing equipment.
+Management believes that the Company has adequate cash and credit arrangements to meet its operating and capital requirements for fiscal year 2012, including the construction of a corporate office.
 In the opinion of management, the Company's liquidity and credit resources provide it with the ability to react to opportunities as they arise, to pay quarterly dividends to its shareholders, and to purchase productive capital assets that enhance safety and improve operations.

-At June 30, 2010, the Company has no long-term debt obligations and therefore, no contractual interest payments are included in the table below.
-The following table summarizes the Company's contractual obligations at June 30, 2010 and the effect these obligations are expected to have on the Company's liquidity and cash flow in the future (in thousands):
+At June 30, 2011, the Company has no long-term debt obligations and therefore, no contractual interest payments are included in the table below.
+The following table summarizes the Company's contractual obligations at June 30, 2011 and the effect these obligations are expected to have on the Company's liquidity and cash flow in the future (in thousands):

-Le ss than 1 - 3 3 S - 5 Mo re than

-7 Гotal 1 Year 7 Years Y ears 5 ' Years

-Operating lease obligations \$ 5,295 \$ 1,730 \$ 3,400 \$ 165 \$
+Total] Less than 1 Year 1 - 3 Years 3 - 5 Years lore than 5 Years Operating lease obligations \$ 4,082 \$ 1,851 \$ 2,231 \$ \$

 Contractual obligations associated with the Company's deferred compensation plans were excluded from the table above as the Company cannot predict when the events that trigger payment will occur.
-Total accumulated deferred compensation liabilities were \$5.1 million at June 30, 2010.
-At June 30, 2010 the Company had no capital lease obligations, and no purchase obligations for raw materials or finished goods.
+Total accumulated deferred compensation liabilities were \$5.3 million at June 30, 2011.
+At June 30, 2011 the Company had no capital lease obligations, and no purchase obligations for raw materials or finished goods.
 The purchase price on all open purchase orders was fixed and denominated in U.S. dollars.
 Additionally, the Company has excluded the tax contingency reserve from the above table, as the timing of payments, if any, cannot be reasonably estimated.